 Infertility is a condition that affects approximately one out of every six couples.
 An infertility diagnosis is given to a couple that has been unsuccessful in efforts to conceive over the course of one full year.
 When the cause of infertility exists within the female partner, it is referred to as female infertility.
 Female infertility factors contribute to approximately 50% of all infertility cases, and female infertility alone accounts for approximately one-third of all infertility cases.
-You may find it helpful to explore our Fertility Shop for fertility products that can help make for an easier and quicker conception.

 What causes female infertility?

 The most common causes of female infertility include problems with ovulation, damage to fallopian tubes or uterus, or problems with the cervix.
 Age can contribute to infertility because as a woman ages, her fertility naturally tends to decrease.

 Ovulation problems may be caused by one or more of the following:

 - Eating disorders such as anorexia or bulimia

 - Excess weight